Geology of Venus

 Eolian landforms are not widespread on the planet's surface, but there is considerable evidence the planet's atmosphere causes the chemical weathering of rock, especially at high elevations.
 The planet is remarkably dry, with only a chemical trace of water vapor (20 ppm) in the Venusian atmosphere.
 No landforms indicative of past water or ice are visible in radar images of the surface.
-The atmosphere shows isotopic evidence of having been stripped of volatile elements by offgassing and solar wind erosion over time, implying the possibility that Venus may have had liquid water at some point in the distant past; no direct evidence for this has been found.
+The atmosphere shows isotopic evidence of having been stripped of volatile elements by off-gassing and solar wind erosion over time, implying the possibility that Venus may have had liquid water at some point in the distant past; no direct evidence for this has been found.
 Much speculation about the geological history of Venus continues today.